glfw/glfw/.github/CONTRIBUTING.md

 __Note:__ You _must_ mention if you have taken any code from outside sources, even if the licenses seem compatible.

+There is no preferred patch size.
+A one character fix is very welcome, as is a thousand line one, if that is the appropriate size for the fix.

-Adding a complete bug fix involves:
+In addition to the code, a complete bug fix includes:

-- Change log entry in `README.md`
+- Change log entry in `README.md`, describing the incorrect behavior
-- Credits entries in `README.md` for all authors of the fix
+- Credits entries for all authors of the bug fix

+If the patch fixes a bug introduced after the last release, it should not get a change log entry.

 ## Contributing a feature